on2k23nm/on2k23nm.github.io/_posts/2025-06-03-SOLID-Design-Open-Closed-Principle.markdown

 Each principle in this series is explored not just by definition, but through first-principles reasoning, real-world examples, and **C++-centric illustrations** that emphasize practical application.

-If you're new to SOLID principles or missed the first part, in **Part 1**, we explored the **Single Responsibility Principle** and saw how splitting responsibilities across well-defined units leads to more testable and maintainable systems.
+If you're new to SOLID principles or missed the first blog, we explored the **Single Responsibility Principle** and saw how splitting responsibilities across well-defined units leads to more testable and maintainable systems.

-👉 If you missed the first blog in this series that is The [Single Responsibility Principle](./SOLID-Design-Single-Responsibility-Principle.html)
+In case you missed the first blog in the series, it is here 👉 [Single Responsibility Principle](./SOLID-Design-Single-Responsibility-Principle.html)

 ---